mat3rial/silver-guide-argent/en/_posts/2020-05-27-1-introduction.md

 {% include yes_no.html
-question="Is the organization offering goods or services in exchange?" answer = 1 right_message = "go to section 3"
-wrong_message = "go to section 2"
+question="Is the organization offering goods or services in exchange?" answer = 1 yes = "go to section 3" no = "go to section 2"
 %}